mongodb/genny/docs/using.md

 ## Generators

 It is often necessary to use Genny to operate with large amounts of data which would be impractical to hardcode.
 Genny uses generators for this.
 A generator is a piece of code that generates pseudorandom values every time it is invoked, and which can be configured from the workload yaml.
-Notably, generators use a hardcoded seed, which is always automatically reused, so repeated Genny executions should be deterministic with respect to generated values.
+Notably, generators use a hardcoded seed, which is always automatically reused by default, so repeated Genny executions should be deterministic with respect to generated values.
+A user wanting to vary the generated docs can vary the seed.
+See [./src/workloads/docs/GeneratorsSeeded.yml](../src/workloads/docs/GeneratorsSeeded.yml) for an example.

 Generators are not a builtin feature of Genny, but must be integrated by each actor for the configuration values that accept them.
 For examples of using generators, see [./src/workloads/docs/Generators.yml](../src/workloads/docs/Generators.yml).
 To integrate generators into an actor, use the [DocumentGenerator](../src/value_generators/include/value_generators/DocumentGenerator.hpp) with the yaml node you intend to generate documents from.
 (And see [here](#org7e6c6bd) for more details on creating an actor in the first place.)